Ta'ang National Party

-The Ta'ang National Party (တအာင်းအမျိုးသားပါတီ; abbreviated TNP), also known as the Ta'arng (Palaung) National Party, is a political party in Myanmar (Burma).
+The Ta'ang National Party (တအာင်းအမျိုးသားပါတီ; abbreviated TNP), also known as the Ta'arng (Palaung) National Party, is a de-registered political party in Myanmar (Burma).
 The party was founded on 24 May 2010 to contest the 2010 general election, but did not participate in the 2012 by-election.
 The party seeks to represent the Ta'ang people (also known as the Palaung people) in the parliament of Myanmar.
+On 28 March, TNP was officially dissolved by the junta-appointed Union Election Commission, along with 39 other parties.
+Despite this, the TNP joined the Ta'ang Land Council after its establishment in June 2025.